 Highlight Projects

 News: I am on the job market!
 Any recommendations for TTAP and Research Scientist positions are welcomed!
-PaSCient goes to Cell Systems, big congs to the team!
+I will update my career soon, if you are interested in working with me in the future, it would be helpful to fill this form (lottery inside!)

 Learning multi-cellular representations of single-cell transcriptomics data enables characterization of patient-level disease states